GoogleCloudPlatform/compute-video-demo-chef/README.md

 1. As instructed on Chef's [documentation](http://docs.opscode.com/chef/manage_server_open_source.html#log-in)
-the first thing you should do is to change the default `admin` password.
-Point your browser to your Chef Server's public IP (e.g. https://public-ip:443/) and log in with user `admin` and password `p@ssw0rd1`.
+the first thing you should do is to change the default `admin` console password.
+In order to access the web console, you will need to create a firewall rule to allow HTTPS (port 443) traffic.
+Once that is done, point your browser to your Chef Server's public IP (e.g. https://public-ip:443/) and log in with user `admin` and password `p@ssw0rd1`.
 Once logged in, immediately change the `admin` user's password.
 You can find your Chef Server's public IP in the Developers Console, or with,
    ```
    exit # to quit the 'root' user session
+   gcloud compute firewalls create allow-https --allow=tcp:443
    gcloud compute instances get $(hostname -s) | grep natIP | awk '{print $2}'
    ```